 It is important that every employer verifies that his or her employees are eligible to work in the United States using the I-9 Form.
 Failing to do so can result in serious penalties, including steep fines and criminal consequences.
 I-9 compliance is particularly important in light of recently increased enforcement efforts and the release of a new version of the I-9 Form.

-Robert Brown LLC can help you ensure that your business is I-9 compliant.
+Brown Immigration Law can help you ensure that your business is I-9 compliant.
 Our founding attorney, Robert L. Brown played a key role in developing I-9 compliance procedures during his time spent with the Immigration and Naturalization Service (INS).
 With this in-depth knowledge, we are able to help you fully understand all of the process involved in remaining I-9 compliant and can help you take the necessary steps to protect your business.

 If you need assistance with I-9 compliance or have been audited by U.S. Immigration and Customs Enforcement (ICE), contact us at (248) 232-2559 to request an appointment.